01 · Practice

 Design is only half the job.

 Most industrial design stops at the beautiful render.
 Lean doesn't.
-Lean takes projects through the hard parts: tolerances, materials, assembly, cost, regulatory.
+Lean helps clients work through the hard parts: tolerances, materials, assembly, cost, supplier constraints, and coordination with qualified specialists.
 That's where products actually live.

 "I like products that feel obvious.
 The kind where everything just works, the details make sense, and the user trusts it immediately."